Create comparison report with command line client

 data source (AABB).

 The switches are quite self-explanatory.
-In order to export data comparison results to Excel, you have to provide --export-to-excel switch.
+To export data comparison results to Excel, you have to provide --export-to-excel switch.
 The report will be saved in the default folder.
-You can check the default location using command
+You can check the default location using the command

 sccmd configure --view-excel-folder

 The location can also be changed using the following command: